 - Enhancing the efficiency and effectiveness of procurement operations by enabling member organizations to benefit from the results of the procurement activities of other members.

-The Statutes for the Common Procurement Activities Group (CPAG) were adopted by the United Nations Office at Geneva and specialized agencies, funds and programmes on 22 April 2005.
+The Statutes of CPAG were adopted by the United Nations Office at Geneva and specialized agencies, funds and programmes on 22 April 2005.
 Previously, this inter-agency group established on 15 May 1952 was called the Committee on the Coordination of Purchase and Supply services of the United Nations Office and Specialized Agencies at Geneva.

 The CPAG Secretariat is managed by the Procurement and Contracts Unit of the United Nations Office at Geneva.

-Click here to download the 2012 CPAG annual report.
+Click here to download the 2018 CPAG Annual Report